apache/jackrabbit/contrib/jcr-commands/README.txt

 4 - Put jcr jar files under "lib" [2]
 5 - Put your jcr implementation and all its dependencies under "/lib" [2]

-You'll find an simple testplan example under "/benchmarking".
+You'll find a simple testplan example under "/benchmarking".

 [1] See /jmeter-chain/README.txt